What are Engine Sensors?

 A Hall Effect sensor comprise of a transducer which varies its output voltage according to the magnetic field.
 Hall Effect sensors typically detect speed.
 They are used in positioning applications in automobiles such as Crankshaft Speed, Position etc.

 The engine sensors provide the Engine Management System with vital data parameters in real time.
-These engine sensors continuously monitor the engine parameters and provide the ECU with changes that occur in the data from time to time.
+These engine sensors continuously monitor the engine parameters.
+They also provide the ECU with changes that occur in the data from time to time.
 Based on these inputs, the ECU calculates the correct air-fuel ratio, ignition timing and the amount of fuel required by the engine under various conditions.

 A modern day car includes the following engine sensors: